leanprover-community/blog/posts/simprocs-tutorial.md

 ## How to discharge subgoals

 Often, when applying a theorem, we may need to provide additional proof terms for the hypotheses of the result.
 One useful feature of
 `simprocs` is that we can also call the discharger tactic provided to simp.
-Which discharger was provided by the user is part of the state stored by the `SimpM` monad, and can be accessed by the tactic via [`Methods`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.Methods#doc) (roughly speaking, the part of the state that encodes which methods `simp` can use to simplify an expression). `Methods` implements a function `discharge? : Expr → Option Expr` such that `discharge? goal` is equal to `some pf` if the discharger found a proof `pf` of `goal`, and none otherwise.
-Finally, to access the current "state" of `Methods`, one can use [`getMethods`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.getMethods#doc).
+Which discharger was provided by the user is part of the state stored by the `SimpM` monad, and can be accessed by the tactic via [`Methods`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.Methods#doc).
+Roughly speaking, `Methods` is the part of the `SimpM` monad that encodes which methods `simp` can use to simplify an expression. `Methods` implements a function `discharge? : Expr → Option Expr` such that `discharge? goal` is equal to `some pf` if the discharger found a proof `pf` of `goal`, and none otherwise.
+Finally, to access the current local value of `Methods`, one can use [`getMethods`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.getMethods#doc).

 In the following example, we implement a simproc for [`Nat.factorization`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Nat.factorization#doc) that simplifies expressions of the form `(a * b).factorization ` to `a.factorization + b.factorization` whenever a proof that `a` and `b` are both non-zero can be found by the discharger.